TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 4/Deuteronomy 4.42.md

 ---

-that the manslayer might flee thither, that slayeth his neighbor unawares, and hated him not in time past; and that fleeing unto one of these cities he might live:
+that the manslayer might flee there, who kills his neighbor unawares, and didn't hate him in time past; and that fleeing to one of these cities he might live: